Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 This section presents a computational analysis of the AI-TRAITS dataset (\autoref{sec:ai_traits}) in order to answer the three research questions: measuring the impact of personalisation on the LLM safety mechanisms (RQ1; \autoref{sec:jailbreaking}), the extent to which LLM outputs are personalised towards each demographic attribute (RQ2; \autoref{sec:personalisation}), and the linguistic and stylistic differences between target-agnostic and personalised LLM-generated narratives (RQ3; \autoref{sec:personalised_disinfo}).
+Throughout the analysis, proportions of safety behaviour (jailbreak, disclaimer, refusal, and malformed output rates) are reported as shares of all generated outputs, malformed ones included.
+This keeps comparisons across models, languages, and prompt types on a common basis, so that a difference in a safety rate can never be an artifact of a difference in the number of valid outputs.
+Analyses of the content of the generated texts (personalisation, persuasion techniques, named entities, and linguistic features) are instead computed over the outputs that contain analysable content, that is jailbreaks and disclaimers.
+For reference, \autoref{tab:classifier-summary} consolidates the performance of all automated classifiers used in the analyses that follow.
+Full details on each classifier's design, evaluation, and per-language breakdowns are provided in the respective subsections and appendices.